OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 6. Find the "Completed Projects" folder under lab "O3653-21".
 You will find this folder in the same Github repo location that host the instructions for this exercise.
 You will need to copy a few files from this already completed projects folder in order to complete this exercise.

-7. Find all the Swift*.cs files under the Models folder in "Completed Projects".
+7. Find all the Swift\*.cs files under the Models folder in "Completed Projects".
 Copy these files to the Models folder in your Visual Studio project.
-Right click on the Models folder, select Add -> "Existing item" and add these files into your Visual studio project.
-Do the same for GithubIssueEvent.cs, ConnectorCard.cs and add them to your visual studio project.
+Right-click the Models folder, select **Add>Existing** item and add these files into your Visual Studio project.
+Do the same for GithubIssueEvent.cs, ConnectorCard.cs and add them to your Visual Studio project.

-8. Open the GitHubWebHookHandler.cs file under WebHandlers folder in your visual studio project.
-Replace the existing code in this file with the code listed here below.
-Fix the namespace (see curly braces), so it continues to bear the same name as your Visual studio project
+8. Open the GitHubWebHookHandler.cs file under WebHandlers folder in your Visual Studio project.
+Replace the existing code in this file with the code listed below.
+Fix the namespace (see curly braces), so it continues to bear the same name as your Visual Studio project.

 		using Microsoft.AspNet.WebHooks;
 		using Newtonsoft.Json.Linq;